-The FATF remains concerned by São Tomé and Príncipe's failure to meaningfully address the deficiencies in its AML/CFT regime, particularly relating to terrorist financing, and its recent lack of engagement with the Inter-Governmental Action Group against Money Laundering in West Africa (GIABA).
-The FATF urges São Tomé and Príncipe to work with GIABA to address the remaining AML/CFT deficiencies.
-Failing concrete progress, the FATF will consider taking action in June 2010 to protect the financial system from ML/TF risks emanating from São Tomé and Príncipe."
+The FATF remains concerned by São Tomé and Príncipe's failure to meaningfully address the deficiencies in its AML/CFT regime, particularly relating to terrorist financing.
+Sao Tome and Principe's lack of a comprehensive AML/CFT regime poses a risk to the international financial system.
+São Tomé and Príncipe should work with the FATF and GIABA to address the remaining AML/CFT deficiencies."